 Yakama Nation CRP staff subsequently offered to provide a summary letter of the TCP report for EFSEC staff to share with the Applicant so that mitigation could be negotiated.
 Following receipt of the summary letter, the Applicant developed proposed mitigation options for EFSEC staff to discuss with Yakama Nation staff.
 EFSEC staff met with Yakama Nation staff and their legal counsel to receive feedback on proposed mitigation.
-Following input from EFSEC's legal counsel concerning EFSEC's authority to impose the Yakama Nation's proposed mitigation request, it was determined EFSEC it determined it lacked legal authority to impose the specific mitigation requested by Yakama Nation staff.
+EFSEC staff determined it lacked legal authority to impose the specific mitigation requested by Yakama Nation staff.

-By mid-March 2025, EFSEC had completed its technical and legal evaluation of the mitigation options proposed by the Applicant and Yakama Nation CRP staff.
-EFSEC, in coordination with its independent consultant and interagency contractors, identified mitigation measures to further reduce impacts for TCPs, for visual, traditional, and cultural resources.
-These measures are identified in EFSEC's Revised MDNS.
-Throughout that evaluation, EFSEC staff considered Yakama Nation CRP's feedback on proposals for mitigating TCP impacts attributable to the project currently under review by EFSEC.
-TCP impacts from a possible future project proposal on an adjacent state-owned parcel that was of greatest concern to Yakama Nation staff is reserved until an application is submitted.
+By mid-March 2025, EFSEC completed its technical and legal evaluation of the mitigation options proposed by the Applicant and Yakama Nation CRP.
+The EFSEC Director developed measures that she concluded would mitigate the significant adverse impacts from the Project to TCPs.
+Throughout that evaluation, EFSEC staff considered Yakama Nation CRP's feedback on proposals for mitigating TCP impacts attributable to the project currently under review by EFSEC but reserved for later analysis TCP impacts from a possible future project proposal on an adjacent state-owned parcel that was of greatest concern to Yakama Nation staff.

-Throughout the staff level negotiations, EFSEC staff continued to inquire about the potential for a meeting with the Tribal Council to fulfill their desire for government-to-government consultations.
 On May 2, 2025, the EFSEC Director sent a letter to the Yakama Nation Chairman requesting that an opportunity be afforded for the EFSEC Chair and Director to meet with the Yakama Nation Tribal Council on the Council's June meeting agenda.
 EFSEC Chair Beckett, Director Bumpus and select EFSEC staff and legal counsel met with the Yakama Nation Tribal Council on June 4, 2025.
 Following the meeting, Chair Beckett provided a confidential memo per RCW 42.56.300(3) (Attachment 1) to all Council members prior to the June EFSEC monthly meeting for their consideration.